yownas/vzsh/README.md

     [operations]
     move:@managers
-    startstop:@managers
+    startstop:@managers,@logadmins

+    [modules]
+    *:@wheel

 user1 has access to any container, as the group @wheel, while user2 only have access to www.example.com.

 Alice and Bob are members of the logadmins-group and are able to access the container syslog.local.domain, but only as loguser, not root.

-@wheel and user3 are allowed to get a shell on the local OpenVZ host.
-Only the group "managers" are allowed to start and stop containers and move them to other hosts. user1 is a member of  managers but has to use a special key with "admin" as suffix.
+@wheel and user3 are allowed to get a shell on the local (any) OpenVZ host.
+Only the group "managers" are allowed to move containers other hosts.
+While the group managers and logadmins can start and stop containers. user1 is a member of managers but has to use a special key with "admin" as suffix to gain that access.

+The modules-section gives permissions to run scripts/modules under /opt/vzsh/modulesd, see further down to see more about modules.

 In ~root/.ssh/authorized_keys you need to add the public keys generated in the step above.